-The Corporation under its operational optimization programs seeks to reduce costs and increase labor productivity, through the incorporation of modern technologies and/or best management practices, has established employee retirement programs by making corresponding modifications to employment contracts or collective bargaining agreements, with benefits encouraging early retirement.
-The early retirement plans are recognized as a liability and expense the Corporation can no longer withdraw the offer of those benefits.
+The Corporation under its operational optimization programs seeks to reduce costs and increase labor productivity, through the incorporation of modern technologies and/or best management

-As of June 30, 2017 and December 31, 2016, the termination benefits current balance was ThUS\$6,387 and ThUS\$8,233, respectively, while the non-current balance was ThUS\$8,612 and ThUS\$14,415, respectively.
+As of September 30, 2017 and December 31, 2016, the termination benefits current balance was ThUS\$5,295 and ThUS\$8,233, respectively, while the non-current balance was ThUS\$9,071 and ThUS\$14,415, respectively.
 The non-current portion is associated with the provision related to the term of the collective bargaining process that Codelco's management negotiated during the month of December 2012 with the employee unions of the Chuquicamata Division.
-The non-current amounts recognized have been discounted using a discount rate equivalent to that used for calculating employee benefits provisions and whose outstanding balances are part of the balances as of June 30, 2017 and December 31, 2016.
+The non-current amounts recognized have been discounted using a discount rate equivalent to that used for calculating employee benefits provisions and whose outstanding balances are part of the balances as of September 30, 2017 and December 31, 2016.